Departments of Medicine, Epidemiology and Biostatistics, McGill University

 Plenty of other places to go wrong besides “stats”

-Statistical inference is the process of using data analysis to infer (learn) from a sample about the properties of the underlying population (without it we’re left simply with our data)
+Statistical inference is using data analysis to infer (learn) from a sample about the underlying population (without it we’re left simply with our data)

 Inferences require referral to common statistical distributions (or else simulations)

-The area under the curve (AUC) of the probability density function from the assumed statistical model corresponds to probabilities for that random variable
+The area under the curve (AUC) of the probability density function from the assumed statistical model corresponds to the probability of occurence for that random variable

 Statistical models alone are insufficient for causality, remember